cloudfoundry/pxc-release/src/github.com/cloudfoundry-incubator/switchboard/README.md

 A TCP router written on Golang.

-Developed to replace HAProxy as the proxy tier enabling high availability for the [MySQL dbaas for Cloud Foundry](https://github.com/cloudfoundry/cf-mysql-release).
-Responsible for routing of client connections to a one node at a time of a backend cluster, and failover on cluster node failure.
-For more information, see [pxc-release/docs/proxy.md](https://github.com/cloudfoundry/pxc-release/blob/main/docs/proxy.md).
+Developed to replace HAProxy as the proxy tier enabling high availability for the pxc database used by open source [cloudfoundry deployment](https://github.com/cloudfoundry/cf-deployment).
+Responsible for routing client connections to one node at a time of a backend cluster, and failover on cluster node failure.
+For more information, see [pxc-release/docs/proxy.md](../../../../docs/proxy.md).

 ### Why switchboard?